 Identify some interprofessional strategies that will benefit the patient when performing a sural nerve graft procedure.

 Peripheral nerve injuries frequently occur as a consequence of trauma.
 They may arise from various mechanisms, including laceration, contusion, stretching, compression, and iatrogenic injury.
-Although generally not life-threatening, they can significantly impact a patient's daily activities and overall quality of life.
+Although generally not life-threatening, they can significantly affect a patient's daily activities and overall quality of life.
 Restoration of nerve continuity will aid in functional recovery.

 Although surgical restoration of the nerve may improve the motor, sensory, and autonomic function of the end organ, reinnervation does not invariably produce complete functional recovery.
-Many factors, including the site of nerve disruption, the timing of reconstruction, the length of nerve gap, and patient characteristics like age and smoking status, will impact the final outcome.
+Many factors, including the site of nerve disruption, the timing of reconstruction, the length of nerve gap, and patient characteristics like age and smoking status, will influence the final outcome.
 Because it is difficult to optimize all of the variables that affect neural regeneration, complete functional recovery after nerve graft reconstruction remains the exception rather than the norm.

 Anatomy and Physiology